 740 - Passing: Literary Lies and Open Secrets - Prof. Marcela Sulak

-In this course, we examine various kind of “Passing,” in writers or literary characters who have lied or omitted the truth to hide their age, sex, religion, ethnicity, or competency levels for various reasons.
+In this Literature course, we examine various kind of “Passing,” in writers or literary characters who have lied or omitted the truth to hide their age, sex, religion, ethnicity, or competency levels for various reasons.
 These moments of “passing” have occurred in print—in the level of movement between masculine and feminine verbs, between the printed world of the text and the physical world in which the text was produced, and in the appearance of the literary character or author.
 Related terms we will consider are translation, transgender, transexual, transubstantiation, transitioning, etc.

 746 Teaching the Shoah through Literature - Dr. Daniel Feldman

 How do we use literature to teach the Holocaust?
-This course, specifically designed for current or future teachers of literature but open to all advanced students, addresses the network of unique pedagogical challenges associated with teaching texts about the Shoah.
+This Literature course, specifically designed for current or future teachers of literature but open to all advanced students, addresses the network of unique pedagogical challenges associated with teaching texts about the Shoah.
 The course is part lecture and part pedagogical workshop: we will study seminal texts of Holocaust literature and read crucial commentary on the issues presented by Holocaust education.

 789 Bob Dylan, American Poet - Prof. Michael Kramer